jonkracht/technical-notes/git-notes.md

 ## Pull request
-Request main branch of something to download code from you.
+Request remote branch to download code from you.

-## Undo a commit

-Revert to most recent commit
-`git reset HEAD~1`

-Go to a previous point in the code’s development defined by hash `git checkout {COMMIT_HASH}` or `git revert {COMMIT_HASH}`

-where a commit hash is generally a long string of alphanumeric characters